 Other things that may help your child with dyslexia include:

 Dyslexia can result in frustration, embarrassment, avoidance and low self-esteem as a result of difficulties performing tasks that seem to come naturally to others.
-Demystifying the learning disorder with your child can help him develop the tools — and resilience — necessary to manage it, both in school and in social circumstances.
+Demystifying the learning disorder with your child can help them develop the tools — and resilience — necessary to manage it, both in school and in social circumstances.
 Some things you can do to help include:

 Social and emotional impacts of dyslexia